Sv443/ComputerCraft-Projects/Farms/SugarcaneFarm/README.md

 ### Less important info:
 - When the auto-home feature is triggered, the turtle will move up (2 blocks by default) so it doesn't get stuck, then move in an L-shape to the refueling station, starting with the x-axis.
-  If any block is in the way, you will need to manually re-place the turtle on the refueling station.
+  If any block is in the way, it will give up and shut down and you will need to manually re-place the turtle on the refueling station.
-- You may open the turtle every now and again to see its stats, which it will print every time it refuels after finishing a harvesting cycle
+- You may open the turtle every now and again to see its stats, which it will print every time it refuels after finishing a harvesting cycle.
+  Do note that these stats get cleared after every reboot (including re-join on SP or server restart on MP)

 <br>